28. Parallelizing the Algorithm#

 current_loc = locations[i, :]

-# Check happiness at each candidate location (in parallel)
+# Check happiness at each candidate (in parallel)

 def check_candidate(loc):